Learn how to ship impactful customer journeys with Builder

 Give this field a name, such as dishName and click +New Field again to add another field.

-Name your next fields prepTime , description, image, photoCredit, altText, and buttonCopy.
+Name your next fields prepTime , description, image, photoCredit, altText, type, and buttonCopy.
 Make sure that you set the image type to file so that you can use an image file later.

-👉Tip: You can specify the file type of each data entry.
+Tip: You can specify the file type of each data entry.
 Most of them are text except for two.
 The Image is of type file, meaning you'll be able to upload a file as the kind of data and Photo credit is Html, meaning you can use rich text, including html–like links and other html tags–in that field and it will render automatically.

 Click Save at the top right when you're done.